Savory/saaskit-danet/README.md

 - Frontend and Business Logic uncoupling
 - Registration/Login with Oauth2 (google, discord), easily add your own provider
 - Registration/Login with email/password
-- DB and Subscription providers abstraction
+- Multiple DB providers, choose between KV, MongoDB or InMemory DB _simply by modifying an environment variable_
 - Business Logic fully unit tested
-- API and Adapters tested via e2e tests
+- API and all DB Adapters tested via e2e tests
 - [Fresh](https://fresh.deno.dev/) as the web framework and [Tailwind CSS](https://tailwindcss.com/) as the CSS framework.

 ## To come

-- KV, MongoDB, Postgres Adapters.
-Simply chose one or the other via an environment variable
 - CI/CD to deploy back+front on Deno Deploy
 - Subscription feature